-Supporting Principle: G(3) Assurance and effective accountability
+Sub Principle: G(3) Assurance and effective accountability

+We will:

-We will: (7) Proactively work with internal and external auditors to ensure the good governance of the Authority through: Regular liaison meetings; Forward audit plans based on risk; Responding to all recommendations in a timely way.
-(8) Ensure the internal and external auditors have direct and unrestricted access to senior managers and members.
-(9) Consider and respond to assurances sought and received on our performance including: External audit letter; Internal audit reports; Feedback from those charged with governance including Chief Finance Officer, Monitoring Officer, Chief Executive and Chair of Audit Resources and Performance Committee; Local Government Ombudsman; Planning appeals and inspector reports; Complaints and Freedom of Information/ Environmental Information Regulations enquires; Investors in People assessors; Legal proceedings; National Park peer reviews; Self-assessment processes e.g. against CIPFA's code of practice on managing the Risk of Fraud and Corruption.
-(10) Ensure our risk management policy processes are applied to partnerships and delivery service level agreements.
-What evidence/assurance is in place? • Evidence of positive improvement; Compliance with CIPFA's Statement on the Role of the Head of Internal Audit;
+- (7) Proactively work with Internal and External Auditors to ensure the good governance of the Authority through: - Regular liaison meetings;

+- Forward audit plans based on risk; - Responding to all recommendations in a timely way. - (8) Ensure the Internal and External Auditors have direct and unrestricted access to Senior Officers and Members. - (9) Consider and respond to assurances sought and received on our performance including: - External audit letter; - Internal audit reports; - Feedback from those charged with governance including Chief Finance Officer, Monitoring Officer, Chief Executive and Chair of the Authority; - Local Government and Social Care Ombudsman; - Planning appeals and inspector reports; - Complaints and Freedom of Information/ Environmental Information Regulations enquires; - Investors in People assessors; - Legal proceedings; - National Park peer reviews; - Self-assessment processes e.g. against CIPFA's code of practice on managing the Risk of Fraud and Corruption. - (10) Ensure our risk management policy processes are applied to partnerships and delivery service level agreements.

-- Compliance with Public Sector Internal Audit Standards; - Evidence in Annual Governance Statement; - Community Strategy; - People and Park connected strategy and action plan; - Audit Plans agreed by Members at ARP; - Assurances included in Annual Governance Statement.
+- Evidence of positive improvement; - Compliance with CIPFA's Statement on the Role of the Head of Internal Audit; - Compliance with Public Sector Internal Audit Standards; - Evidence in Annual Governance Statement; - Community Strategy; - People and Park connected strategy and action plan; - Audit Plans agreed by Members at ARP and since the AGM in July 2019 to Authority; - Assurances included in the Annual Governance Statement. - Self-Assessment against the CIPFA Code of Practice on Managing the Risk of Fraud and Corruption